Protesters again greet McConnell appearance at home

 "We will continue to hunt for Mitch any time he's in Kentucky until he agrees to a town hall," said Kim Hibbard, who helped organize the protest.

+After attending a Chamber of Commerce event earlier in the week, McConnell was asked by a reporter why he doesn't attend town hall events.
+McConnell replied: "I thought we had a lot of the general public here, plus a whole lot of others today.
+I'm perfectly open."

-Reena Paracha attended protests at events in Lawrenceburg, Louisville and Covington this week but never saw the senator.
+Reena Paracha said Friday she attended protests at events in Lawrenceburg, Louisville and Covington this week but never saw the senator.

 "He is so afraid of the people ... right now," she said.
 "He doesn't even have the guts to come out and speak to any of us."